Del.icio.us, a social bookmarking site, after being born in 2003 became somewhat an internet sensation with very troubled life.

 It has a lot going on for it - a really pretty interface, nested links collections with icons, pretty neat tagging, search and multiple link layouts like "list", "moodboard", etc and integrations with all the most important devices and platforms.
 All you would want to have from bookmark manager.

-But there are two not so great things about it.
-First is that its web interface only works properly on Google Chrome - it doesn't work correctly on Firefox and it doesn't work at all on Internet Explorer and Microsoft Edge.
+The problem I found with it is that its web interface only works properly on Google Chrome - it doesn't work correctly on Firefox and it doesn't work at all on Internet Explorer and Microsoft Edge.

 Website: https://unmark.it Cost: Free with a $12/year premium account